Drug and Alcohol Rehab in North Yorkshire

-This is more likely to be the enrolment in addiction support networks such as Alcoholics Anonymous or the introduction of further personal learning techniques such as SMART (Self-Management and Recovery Training).
+This is more likely to be the enrolment in addiction support networks such as Alcoholics Anonymous, Narcotics Anonymous and Cocaine Anonymous, or the introduction of further personal learning techniques such as SMART Recovery (Self-Management And Recovery Training).

 In all cases, the individual will never be left completely alone: Rehab Recovery provides a 24/7 addiction support hotline on 0800 088 66 86, meaning that we can be contacted about any query relating to addiction, no matter which stage of the process the individual may be in.

 Additionally, this number can be used to ask any further questions about addiction or rehabilitation or to learn more about anything read on this webpage today.

 To ensure that your stay at a rehab clinic in North Yorkshire is matched with an equally effective aftercare plan by calling us on 0800 088 66 86